boeschenstein/docker/README.md

 Start:

-Press the play button in the "Docker Desktop" app.
+Press the play button in your desktop app.

 > If you are running a webserver on localhost (like IIS), you have to stop it first.
 Otherwise the container won't start.